• Photo of Honda Hness CB350

 Honda Hness CB350 Price

-Honda Hness CB350 base model ex-showroom price in Delhi starts from Rs.
+Honda Hness CB350 base model ex-showroom price starts from Rs.
 2.09 Lakh and the top model ex-showroom price goes upto Rs.
 2.16 Lakh.
 Honda Hness CB350 is offered in 4 variants - DLX, DLX Pro, DLX Pro Chrome.

 Variants Ex-Showroom Price